 As for the dungeon, a few months earlier, I bought some Copper Dragon Dungeons and Caverns tiles from the same site.
 Fortunately, I still had these lying about, so I just had to work out a sensible layout that included a large area for the final battle.

 Deciding on what monsters the party would come up against in the caves was fairly easy too.
-I had recently got my hands on a couple of Icons of the Realms: Storm King’s Thunder booster sets and this provided me with a couple of sprites, a kenku, a scarecrow, a giant frog, a hellhound, and two fire giants.
+I had recently got my hands on a couple of Icons of the Realms: Icons of the Realms Storm Kings Thunder booster sets and this provided me with a couple of sprites, a kenku, a scarecrow, a giant frog, a hellhound, and two fire giants.
 Naturally, some of these monsters would be way beyond level one PCs abilities, but I had a plan for that…

 The Adventure Begins